-After the age of 65, you might expect it to be impossible to find a term life insurance policy.
-The truth is that there are many companies who will offer decent insurance coverage for an increased premium.
+After the age of 65, you might expect it to be impossible or, at least difficult, to find a term life insurance policy.
+The truth is that there are many insurance companies who will offer decent insurance coverage for those sixty five and older for an increased premium.

-A man who is aged 65, weighs 180 pounds and stands 5’ 11” tall will find many insurance companies willing to offer him up to a fifteen-year policy.
+For example, a man who is 65 years old, weighs 180 pounds and stands 5’ 11” tall will find many insurance companies willing to offer him up to a fifteen-year policy.
 A search of willing insurance companies includes Genworth, West Coast Life, AIG, Transamerican, and RBC Insurance.

 A $200,000 fifteen-year policy will cost between $200 and $280 per month.
 Dropping the term to ten-years drops the quotes to between $146 and $200 per month.